1. How should I pick programs to which I should apply?

 12. Where can I get high-quality, detailed advice to inform my graduate school decisions?

 The psychology discussion forum at http://forums.studentdoctor.net/forumdisplay.php?f=57 is full of helpful discussions on such hot topics as which programs have recently made admission decisions (a popular topic each spring) and questions like "Given my experiences, GPA and GRE scores, what are my chances?"

 13. If I can't find an answer to one of my graduate school questions on one of the psychology department's web pages, whom should I contact?

-If you have a question about one of our department's graduate programs, please contact our graduate secretary.
+If you have a question about one of our department's graduate programs, please contact our Office Support Specialist.
 Very specific questions concerning a particular program may be forwarded to a graduate program director.
 Our department's program directors are identified on our faculty and staff page.
-If you have questions about psychology graduate school in general, please post your questions in the SIUE Psychology Questions and Answers Forum or http://forums.studentdoctor.net/forumdisplay.php?f=57.